-Oh La Jolla, how you constantly capture my heart!
-I have been to the Children’s Pool half a dozen times and the walk from Scripps Park to the cove itself is still one of my favorites.
+Oh, La Jolla, how you continuously capture my heart!
+I have been to the Children’s Pool half a dozen times, and the walk from Scripps Park to the Children’s Pool cove is still one of my favorites.
 It reminds me of the Sunset Cliffs in San Diego, while not as majestic but still equally beautiful.
-When you get to the Children’s Pool itself and see all of the seals frolicking in the sand it’s hard not to be a kid at heart.
+When you get to the Children’s Pool and see all of the seals frolicking in the sand, it’s hard not to be a kid at heart.
 This free attraction is a must for any visit to Southern California.

 - No dogs allowed